Icinga/icinga2/doc/4-monitoring-remote-systems.md

       endpoints = [ "icinga2a", "icinga2b" ]
     }

-The `check-satellite` zone is a seperated location and only sends back their checkresults to the defined parent zone `config-ha-master`.
+The `check-satellite` zone is a separated location and only sends back their checkresults to the defined parent zone `config-ha-master`.

     object Zone "check-satellite" {